softwareunderground/subsurface/sdd.md

 + The core of the package has to be **light**
 + I/O **has** to happen at the level of **primary structures**.
 Once the primary structure has been exported/imported we can keep going up the pile (i.e. elements, geological objects, etc)
++ **NEW 28.09.20**  Even if primary structures only parse numerical data (e.g. vertex, edges, attributes) **all data levels** should be able to contain all raw data (`dicts` and even `strings`).
+Therefore, the difference between data levels is **not** which data they stored but which data they **parse and understand**.
+The rationale for this is to be able to pass along any object along while keeping the I/O in subsurface.

 ## Optional libraries:
 + I/O